agraef/midizap/README.md

 # MIDI Output

 As already mentioned, the midizap program can also be made to function as a MIDI mapper which translates MIDI input to MIDI output.
 MIDI output is enabled by running the program as `midizap -o`.
-This equips the Jack client with an additional MIDI output port named `midi_out` (visible on the left side of QJackCtl's Connection window).
+This equips the Jack client with an additional MIDI output port named `midi_out` (visible on the left side of QjackCtl's Connection window).

 The example.midizaprc file comes with a sample configuration in the special `[MIDI]` default section for illustration purposes.
 This section is only active if the program is run with the `-o` option.
 It allows MIDI output to be sent to any connected applications, no matter which window currently has the keyboard focus.
 This is probably the most common way to use this feature, but of course it is also possible to have application-specific MIDI translations, in the same way as with X11 key bindings.
 In fact, you can freely mix mouse actions, key presses and MIDI messages in all translations.